darcymccoy/soen342-requirements-and-deployment/README.md

 ### Setup the Database

-1. Install mysql
+1. Install MySQL

-1. Set password

     > [!WARNING]
-  > Make a note of this password.
-You will need it later.
+    > When setting up MySQL you will be prompted to create a password.
+Make a note of it because ou will need it later

+1. Set the password variable in [database.properties](database.properties)

 1. Import the csv file